open-cogsci/media_player_gst/README.md

 ### OS X

 On OS X I found it was easiest to install the framework by using the package manager [homebrew][homebrew-home].
-You can also try to install GStreamer by using the installer from [GStreamer.com][gst-dl], but I missed some plugins which were necessary for playing h.264 files, and coundn't find instruction anywhere on how to add these manually (if anyone knows how please contact me!).
-You can install the GStreamer framework by simply issuing the following commands in a terminal window:
+You can also try to install GStreamer by using the installer from [GStreamer.com][gst-dl], but this version seemed to miss some plugins necessary for decoding h.264 files, and I coundn't find instructions anywhere on how to add these plugins manually (if anyone knows how please contact me!).
+You can install the GStreamer framework with homebrew by simply issuing the following commands in a terminal window:

     brew update
     brew install /homebrew/versions/gstreamer010